Sound Material-Cycle Society: Outline

 In 2000, the Basic Act was established.
 Since then, disputes over the concept and definition of sound material-cycle society have been fewer.

 The Ministry of the Environment, Japan publishes a white paper on the Sound Material-Cycle Society to report recent progresses toward the Sound Material-Cycle Society annually.
 English version are available for before 2010.
-Japanese government has put forward Fundamental Plans since 2003 every five years or so in accordance with Article 15 of the Basic Act.
+The Japanese government has put forward Fundamental Plans since 2003 every five years or so in accordance with Article 15 of the Basic Act.
 The first plan set numerical targets of three national material flows, including resource productivity.
 The latest fourth plan was published in 2018 to advance the Japan's policy and actions further.
 Industry sectors are also attempting their actions toward the Sound Material-Cycle Society.
 The Japan Business Federation (known as "Keidanren" in Japanese), is the most well-known business federation in Japan, put forward their voluntary action plan for several years.